 I appreciate any answers you might have time have to answer and I thank you.

-Usayd Casewit, student in George Washington University’s Event Management Certificate program with experience in event consultant work at United Nations conferences, international music festivals, and phosphate and wind energy conferences in Morocco.
+Usayd Casewit, student in George Washington University’s Event Management Certificate program.
+Experience in event consultant work at United Nations conferences, international music festivals, and phosphate and wind energy conferences in Morocco.

 A. Dear Usayd,

-I’m afraid that the career path that led to my “breaking” into the events industry is so atypical that it can in no way serve as a guide to others.
+I’m afraid that the career path that led to my “breaking” into the event services industry is so atypical that it can in no way serve as a guide to others.
 Some information that sheds a little light on the circumstances can be found in this post.

 The people I’ve met have prior experience in all kinds of seemingly unrelated fields.
 Besides hospitality experience, which you might well expect to be a precursor, I’ve met people who have years of theatre experience, people with degrees in computer science or who worked in high tech, who started organizing conferences around a hobby they loved, and who ran companies and associations related to completely different industries.

 What the event professionals I’ve met who clearly enjoy their work all have in common is their pleasure and satisfaction in successfully creating an enjoyable environment where people can come together, connect, and learn.
 That’s certainly what motivates my work.
-If this is something that also speaks to you, and you have or can build the necessary competencies over time, then there’s a place for you in this profession.
+Is something that also speaks to you?
+Then, if you have or can build the necessary competencies over time, there’s a place for you in this profession.

 As far as practical considerations go, there are a wealth of opportunities available to you.
 I’m a big believer in the power of personal networking, whether face-to-face or, increasingly, online.
 The local chapters of industry associations are an obvious starting point.
 Reach out to your local chapter and explain your situation; attend a meeting or two and start to network there.
-If you can afford to volunteer or intern this is one of the best ways for people and organizations to learn your capabilities, potentially leading to paying job opportunities.
+Can you afford to volunteer or intern?
+This is one of the best ways for people and organizations to learn your capabilities, potentially leading to paying job opportunities.

 Online, the MeetingsCommunity (commonly known as MeCo) has proved to be a great resource over the years.
-You should also check out the #eventprofs #mpi #pcma, and #ises streams of tweets on Twitter, and explore the many LinkedIn groups that have been formed around every facet of the industry.
+Check out the #eventprofs #mpi #pcma, and #ises streams of tweets on Twitter.
+Also, explore the many LinkedIn groups that cover every facet of the industry.

 I hope this is helpful.
-Getting started in the industry is probably the hardest part, but persistence, with a bit of luck and serendipity, is usually rewarded.
+Getting started in the event services industry is probably the hardest part.
+But persistence, with a bit of luck and serendipity, is usually rewarded.
 I wish you well in your endeavors.
 Keep me posted about what happens!